Speed Tests and Easy Image Optimizer

 Secondly, if you're using a lazy load function besides ours, turn it off and use our Lazy Load feature instead.
 Our lazy loader is customized to allow Easy IO to automatically scale your images to the size of your visitor's device/screen, and it allows you to tackle Google's recommendation to "defer offscreen images".

 The most common source of problems is when image URLs are included via external CSS/JS or in a separate CSS block within your page code.
 You may need to contact the support folks for a particular plugin/theme if it is not allowing Easy IO to rewrite the image URLs properly.
 You can also direct third-party developers to this resource.

 Running Speed Tests (the right way)

 If you really insist on using a speed test to check your site speed, don't use PageSpeed to measure your page speed.
 Crazy, eh?
-We have nearly a hundred servers in 40+ locations, Google has hundreds of testing servers, probably in even more locations than us, and the combinations are pretty endless there.
+We have over a hundred servers in 50+ locations, Google has hundreds of testing servers, probably in even more locations than us, and the combinations are pretty endless there.
 To get a consistent speed test, use GTmetrix:

 - GTmetrix lets you choose the test location.
 This means you can consistently test your site from the same location, and it will build up the CDN cache for that location quickly.

 - When you go to the Waterfall tab, you can actually see if GTmetrix is getting cached results, or if the cache is still being filled up.
 What?
 How?
 Tell me quick!
 Alright, alright, slow down :) Scroll down the waterfall view, and look for files that were loaded from Easy IO (the ones with .exactdn.com in the URL).
 Click on one, and look for "Cache:" in the Response Headers.
 If it says MISS, run the test again.
 If it says HIT, check a few others.
 If you find any MISSes, run the test once more.